Introduction: The Struggle for Women Seeking Sober Living with Children

 If possible, arrange joint custody or temporary guardianship with a sober co-parent, relative, or guardian.
 Legal options such as temporary guardianship can help you maintain parental rights while dedicating time to your recovery journey.

 Childcare should not be a barrier to your recovery.
 The Colorado Child Care Assistance Program (CCCAP) offers child care assistance for low-income families.
-This allows you to engage in job training, outpatient therapy, and community involvement while knowing your children are cared for safely.
+This lets you take part in job training, outpatient therapy, and community activities.
+You can feel safe knowing your children are well cared for.

 Combining Eudaimonia’s Sober Living with Family Support Resources